LibraryCarpentry/lc-open-refine/episodes/02-importing-data.md

 >
 >    In this case you need to:
 >
 >1.
-Click int the 'Character encoding' box to set it to `UTF-8`
+Click in the 'Character encoding' box to set it to `UTF-8`
 >2.
 Ensure the first row is used to create the column headings
 >3.
 Make sure OpenRefine doesn't try to automatically detect numbers and dates
 >